-- A Project field at the top of the Summary sheet allows you to add a description of the design. - In the UltraScale and 7 Series/Zynq-7000 AP SoC XPE spreadsheets, an area of boxes to the right of the Summary sheet allows you to add a description, details about the design, or calculations related to the design.
-In this area you can add links, data tables, graphics, or any other object you can enter in a regular Excel document. - In spreadsheets for pre-7 series devices, a Comment field at the bottom of the Summary sheet allows you to add a description or short details about the design.

-If your data does not fit in the boxes on the Summary sheet, go to the User sheet.
+- A Project field at the top of the Summary sheet allows you to add a description of the design. - In the XPE spreadsheets for 7 Series and above devices, an area of boxes to the right of the Summary sheet allows you to add a description, details about the design, or calculations related to the design.
+In this area you can add links, data tables, graphics, or any other object you can enter in a regular Excel document. - In spreadsheets for pre-7 series devices, a Comment field at the bottom of the Summary sheet allows you to add a description or short details about the design. - If your data does not fit in the boxes on the Summary sheet, go to the User sheet.
 There you can add links, data tables, graphics, or any other object you can enter in a regular Excel document.